AndreSchakkal/ada-actor-website/README.md

 {% include recognition_plot.html %}

 RESULTS:
-Doing a Pearson test on this aggregated data, we find a $$p-value=10^{-31} \< \< 0.05$$.
+Doing a Pearson test on this aggregated data, we find a $$p-value=10^{-31} < < 0.05$$.
 This means that we have strong evidence to reject the null-Hypothesis that suggests that there is no correlation between the Year and the Average Recognition Coefficient.
 This would suggest that with time the average "Magnitude of Recognition" of actors increases, i.e. the revenue and rating of movies increases with time, suggesting that actors become more and more well-recognized and Cinema is taking a bigger part in society.
 That is indeed what we see in the plot, where we see that thr average recognition coefficient is increasing with time.

+**CHOW TEST: STATISTICAL TEST TWO SEE IF TWO PARTS OF A TIMESERIES VARIABLE HAVE DIFFERENT TRENDS?**

+**We see that there is a strong change in the way the average recognition coefficient increases post-1970.
+Actors are getting even more recognized and the Cinema is booming after 1970, this is due to ...**

+**SEARCH FOR REASONS (IMPORTANT DATES IN CINEMA?
+THE GODFATHER 1972?)**
+**Blockbuster Phenomenon "Jaws" (1975): Directed by Steven Spielberg, "Jaws" is often considered the first blockbuster film, changing the landscape of film distribution and marketing.
+"Star Wars" (1977):George Lucas's "Star Wars" revolutionized the science fiction genre and became a cultural phenomenon, setting new standards for special effects and merchandising.
+Home Video Revolution (1980) :**
+**The introduction of VHS and Betamax allowed audiences to watch films at home, transforming the industry's distribution model.**

 In the meantime we see also some decrease, this likely due to the fact that in the most recent years (until 2012), the data is not very much up to date.